WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Let (REF.ARRAY_ADDR a) be u_0.
   b.
 If a < |$arrayinst()| and (i + n) > |$arrayinst()[a].FIELD|, then:
     1) Trap.
   c.
-If n is not 0, then:
+If n is 0, then:
+    1) Do nothing.
+  d.
+Else:
     1) Let (REF.ARRAY_ADDR a) be u_0.
     2) Push (REF.ARRAY_ADDR a) to the stack.
     3) Push (I32.CONST i) to the stack.